lovs4y/wt_final_project/README.md

 8. Run the [Docker compose](setup/docker-compose.yml) file with command: `docker compose up`

 #### IntelliJ
+> If you are running project in IntelliJ make sure u have Java 21
 4. Go to intellij
 5. Push burger menu and `Open...`
 6. Select unpacked directory (just directory, no one of packages inside)